amygoldberg/tictactoe_project1/README.md

   var count = 0;
   var gameOver = false;

+- Create a jQuery function that will find all of the square divs, preparing them for an event handler(an action that can be performed on any of the squares found)
-- Create a jQuery function that is called when a user clicks on a square on the gameboard, if the square is empty the function will put the current players variable into the square ('X' or 'O')
+- When a user clicks on a square on the gameboard, if the square is empty the function will put the current players variable into the square value ('X' or 'O')
-  - Increase the count (keep track of how many squares have been filled in on the gameboard)
+- Increase the count by 1 (keep track of how many squares have been filled in on the gameboard)
+- For each square, push the value into the squareArray and console.log the array (this will display the entire array and show which indexes are filled in with images and which are still empty strings or blank)

   $('.square').click(function() {
     squareArray=[];